wlonk/arcadia/appendices/geography_and_culture.rst

 Anglican ministers not only can marry, but are expected to do so to set a good example for their parishioners.

+As the emergence of the Anglican church more or less coincided with the disappearance of English magic, the church has never had to come to an official policy on the matter in any real way.
+Mostly, Church doctrine borrows from the earlier stance of the Catholic church in England: it is unseemly for a man of the cloth to practice magic, but it is not as though magic is itself sinful or wicked.

 Catholicism
 ~~~~~~~~~~~